Health Professions and Nursing

 Member of the Royal College of Chiropractors (RCA)

-Sam Bassett – Clinical Education Lecturer
+Sam Bassett – Health Professions and Nursing Lecturer

 |Sam has 11 years’ experience working in the health and social care sector, with the last 7 years within the NHS.
 Sam specialises in mental health and wellbeing, clinical skills and simulation.
 Sam is a clinical education lecturer and personal tutor with 18 months’ experience teaching in higher education.||Qualifications:|